gmalette/gmalette.github.io-src/_posts/2020-02-16-affordance-for-errors-pt2.md

 _I can already hear [Alex Snaps](https://github.com/alexsnaps) complaining about ORMs.
 ORMs have their fair share of issues, I get it!
 I guess this problem exposes a conumdrum: either we allow the prevalent\* N+1 issue, or we force coupling between unrelated pieces of code._

-All the approaches to solving this problem I can think of consist of considering that loading an association of a record loaded through a `has_many` association without precising _how_, is invalid.
+All the approaches to solving this problem I can think of consist of considering that loading an association of a record loaded through a `has_many` association without specifying _how_, is invalid.
 Let's dissect that.

 ```ruby
 investor = Investor.find(id)